Cauchy–Schwarz inequality: : n-dimensional complex space

-L2

-For the inner product space of square-integrable complex-valued functions, the following inequality:
+For the inner product space of square-integrable complex-valued functions, the following inequality holds.

 The Hölder inequality is a generalization of this.

 Applications

 Analysis

 In any inner product space, the triangle inequality is a consequence of the Cauchy–Schwarz inequality, as is now shown:

 Taking square roots gives the triangle inequality:

 The Cauchy–Schwarz inequality is used to prove that the inner product is a continuous function with respect to the topology induced by the inner product itself.

 Geometry

 The Cauchy–Schwarz inequality allows one to extend the notion of "angle between two vectors" to any real inner-product space by defining:

 The Cauchy–Schwarz inequality proves that this definition is sensible, by showing that the right-hand side lies in the interval [−1, 1] and justifies the notion that (real) Hilbert spaces are simply generalizations of the Euclidean space.
 It can also be used to define an angle in complex inner-product spaces, by taking the absolute value or the real part of the right-hand side, as is done when extracting a metric from quantum fidelity.